Showing 289-384 of 738 items found in Events

 International Lincoln Presidential Half Marathon

 Kane County Flea Market July 2015

-Monthly flea market at the Kane County Fairgrounds.
-"The Best in the Midwest or anywhere.
-Up to 1000 dealers display and sell antiques, collectibles & Fancy Junque.
-Food Served all day.
+Monthly flea market at the Kane County Fair Grounds with more than 1000 dealers displaying and selling antiques, collectibles, & Fancy Junque.
+Food served all day.

 CITY: St. Charles

 Celebrate Christmas, 1860s style, at Lincoln Log Cabin.
 While Christmas would not become an official holiday until 1870, during the Civil War, soldiers both north and south found ways to celebrate.
 Join us as we welcome our Civil War era Santa Claus, whose image once graced the front page of Harper’s Weekly as he distributed gifts to Union soldiers.
 Let’s hope they won’t be any hardtack under your tree this year!
 10am-4pm

 The Spartan race is a true test of strength.
 Taking place in September, it's a series of obstacle races of varying distance and difficulties ranging from 1 mile to marathon distances.
 It’s been voted as the best obstacle race by Outside Magazine, so you know it’s no pushover.
 Test your will, and push your body to the adrenaline line.

 Frankfort Fall Festival

 The Frankfort Fall Festival is ranked in the top 15 shows to visit by Sunshine Artist.
 There are 300 artisan from 30 states selling hand-crafted items at our show which includes local civic organizations selling food items, a carnival, entertainment and a community parade.